Current Scholars

 • David received a B.S. in Electrical Engineering and Mathematics from Lamar University.

-• Tyler received a B.S. and M.S. in Electrical Engineering from Arizona State University.
+• Kelvin received a BS in Electrical Engineering from ASU

 Northern Arizona University